KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 if I were to read each negative review (about 4,200) I would most likely be able to get an understanding of the issues plaguing users, but instead i chose to gauge the count of negative reviews captured from every app version released after version 4.73.0.3.

-If you look at the app versions report; Figure.1, you will see that as the release versions increase the count of negative sentiments decreases, with an occasional up and down fluctuation.
+If you look at the app versions report; Figure 1, you will see that as the release versions increase the count of negative sentiments decreases, with an occasional up and down fluctuation.

 It appears that Management has paid close attention to many of the user concerns, and resolved these issues over time, or maybe the app just had alot of defects.